fluffynuts/NExpect/README.md

 ```

 ## Extending
-Mostly, you can extend by adding extension methods for IContinuatin<T> where T is the
+Mostly, you can extend by adding extension methods for ICanAddMatcher<T> where T is the
 type you want.
 You can also extend at any point in the grammar -- some of the "better"
-points are ITo<T> and IBe<T>.
+points are ITo<T>, IBe<T> and IHave<T>.
 You will need another namespace import:
 ```
 using NExpect.MatcherLogic
 ```